-Thrive Festival takes place Saturday 30th & Sunday 31st March 2019 in The Convention Centre, in Dublin city center.
+Thrive Festival takes place Saturday 29th of February & Sunday 1st March 2020 in The Convention Centre, in Dublin City Centre.

 Yes, there is.
 You can find full information on parking at the following link : http://www.theccd.ie/parking and you may pre-book your parking online Although The CCD is so centrally located we would advise customers to arrive by public transport

 10How can I get to the venue (CCD)?